School of Medicine

 Program Overview

-LSU, FMOL Health, and the state of Louisiana recognized an opportunity to improve patient care and Graduate Medicine Education in Baton Rouge.
-A public-private partnership began in 2013 with the transfer of LSU-sponsered GME programs to Our Lady of the Lake Regional Medical Center.
-GME has continued to blossom over the years with the development of exceptional residency programs.
+The program reflects a longstanding committent by LSU, FMOL Health, and the State of Louisiana to strengthen patient care and graduate medical education in Baton Rouge.
+Since the transfer of LSU-sponsored GME programs to Our Lady of the Lake Regional Medical Center in 2013, graduate medical education in Baton Rouge has continued to grow through the development of exceptional residency and fellowship programs.

 PROGRAM AIMS